John Dalton Whittington Family

 DELAWARE PRINCESS (DANGERFIELD) WHITTINGTON

-Delaware Princess Whittington passed away in Houston on November 30, 1892 while on a visit to her daughter Agna.
+Delaware Princess Whittington passed away at age 58 in Houston on November 30, 1892 while on a visit to her daughter Agna.
 Her cause of death was attributed to "dropsy" an archaic medical term referring to swelling of the extremities often caused by congestive heart or kidney failure.
 I found her civil death record in the City of Houston, Texas Death Certificates in the digital archives of the Family History Research Center in Houston's Clayton Library: City of Houston, Texas death certificates, 1892 v.
 2 (familysearch.org).
 Her death record appears as image 229 as shown below.
 This is obviously a modern transcription of the original record.

 I also found two announcements of her death in the Houston Daily Post.
 [2]